Reduction of Antibiotic Resistance-Co-Administration of Food-Grade Compounds

 Scientists at Leiden University’s Institute of Biology have found compounds that reduce antibiotic resistance in pathogenic bacteria.

 In the absence of an antibiotic agent, such compounds have no/hardly any bactericidal effect.
 The compounds are food-grade.
 Co-administration together with existing drugs will potentiate their effect.
 This should allow us to re-use antibiotics that have now been abandoned to due to resistance problems.
-Currently, the scientists are seeking partnerships for the next stage of development.

 Fig. 1.
 Potentiating sensitivity of B. subtilis to antibiotics